zslajchrt/zslajchrt.github.io/_posts/2015-08-23-developing-protean-applications-part4.md

 and `Item` traits by delegation.

 At first sight, the code looks tidier than the property-based one.
-However, there are some
+However, there are still some issues:

 * Nothing prevents `ScannedBanknote` from being instantiated with wrong (i.e. not banknote-like) item.
-The reason is that the right item is determined by examining the item's state and not type.
-Thus the proper composition of `ScannedBanknote` with items is on the developer.
-This problem stems from the composition used to model the multidimensionality of the item.
+The reason is that the proper composition of `ScannedBanknote` with luggage items must be guaranteed by the developer and not by the platform.
+The developer does it by examining the item's state, while the platform would do it by examining the types.

-* Another issue relates to the delegation: on each consecutive mapping the item instance looses some behavior, because not all interface implemented by the source object must be implemented by the target one.
+* Another issue relates to the delegation: on each consecutive mapping the item instance looses some behavior because not all interfaces implemented by the source object must be implemented by the target object.
 The item instances also sinks one delegation level down gradually becoming unreachable.

-These two findings can formulated more generally:
+These two findings can be formulated more generally:

 * A multidimensional source object modeled by composition makes subsequent compositions prone to type inconsistencies.